24 Weeks Pregnant : What to Expect

-As the 24th week of pregnancy comes and goes, as does the second trimester in a few more weeks, it’s important you stay on top of your regular antenatal testing to check for symptoms of birth complications.
-Undergo a glucose test to check for gestational diabetes which tends to occur during this time, and also tends to be temporary.
-Almost 2-5% of expectant moms develop this type of diabetes, and so the screening is done between the 24th and 28th week of pregnancy to ensure everything is going well for both you and your baby.
+As the 24th week of pregnancy comes and goes and you near the third trimester, it’s important to stay on top of your regular antenatal testing to check for symptoms of birth complications.
+Undergo a glucose test to check for gestational diabetes, which tends to occur during this time.
+Almost 2–5 percent of expectant moms develop this type of diabetes, so this screening is done between the 24th and 28th week of pregnancy to make sure everything is going well for both you and your baby.

 Symptoms and Body Changes at 24 Weeks